 Address: 4998 River Pl Blvd, Austin, TX 78730

-If you want to feel the burn while hiking, the River Place Nature Trails has over 5 miles of trail within this scenic spot near the Austin proper.
+If you want to feel the burn while hiking, the River Place Nature Trails has over 5 miles of trail within this scenic spot near the Austin proper making it one of the best hiking trails in Austin, Texas.
 The nature trail is also a dog-friendly place so if you need a companion during your workout, you can take your canine with you.
 The River Place Nature Trail has three trails: Fern Trail, Canyon Trail, and Panther Hollow.

 10. 360 Bridge

 Address: 360 Bridge, Austin, TX 78746